 Medical treatment — In some cases, medications can be given to stimulate the uterus to pass the pregnancy tissue.
 The medicine can be given by mouth or vaginally, and works over several days.

 Surgical treatment — The conventional treatment for early miscarriage is a surgical procedure called dilation and curettage, or D&C. The cervix (the opening to the uterus) is dilated, and an instrument is inserted that uses suction and/or a gentle scraping motion to remove the contents of the uterus.
-(See "Patient information: Dilation and curettage (D and C) (Beyond the Basics)".)
+(See "Patient education: Dilation and curettage (D and C) (Beyond the Basics)".)

 D&C is generally recommended for women who do not want to wait for spontaneous passage of the pregnancy, and in women with heavy bleeding or infection.

 Following miscarriage, women are advised to avoid having sex or putting anything into the vagina, such as a douche or tampon, for two weeks.
 Women have traditionally been told to wait two to three months before trying to become pregnant again, although several studies have shown no increased risks with a shorter interval.
 Any type of birth control, including an intrauterine device, may be started immediately.
-(See "Patient information: Birth control; which method is right for me?
+(See "Patient education: Birth control; which method is right for me?
 (Beyond the Basics)".)

 Medications may be given to help decrease bleeding and reduce the risk of infection.
 In addition, women who have an Rh negative blood type (ie, A, B, AB, or O negative) need to be given a drug called Rh(D) immune globulin (RhoGam).
 This medicine helps protect future fetuses against problems that can occur if an Rh negative mother is carrying a baby who is Rh positive.

 Emotional health — Women experience a range of emotions following miscarriage; there is no right or wrong way to feel.
 The loss of a pregnancy can cause significant grief.
 Sometimes these reactions are strong and long-lasting.
 A woman should let her healthcare provider know if she is feeling profound sadness or depression following pregnancy loss, especially if it continues for greater than several weeks.
 Referral for grief counseling or other treatment may be helpful.
-(See "Patient information: Depression in adults (Beyond the Basics)".)
+(See "Patient education: Depression in adults (Beyond the Basics)".)